AlynxZhou/gnome-shell-extension-inotch/README.md

 ## XPS 15's camera is smaller, but Apple cares users' image quality…

-Then I have a more Apple-ish way: I'd like to sell a accessory called **iCamera**, which could be connected to your laptop with USB-C adapter.
+Then I have a more Apple-ish way: I'd like to sell an accessory called **iCamera**, which could be connected to your laptop with USB-C adapter.
 You get a full monitor and the best image quality (compared with all built-in cameras), and Apple get money (maybe I could get an offer from Apple too).

 PS Before the release of new Macbook Pro, I was thinking about making a one-key external USB-C keyboard called **iEsc** and selling it to my friend who is suffering from Touchbar because of no Esc when using Vim.

+It's silly?
+But who removed 3.5mm headphone jack and gives you a Lightning to 3.5mm jack adapter?
+(Firstly they said removing 3.5mm jack is to place bigger Haptics Engine for 3D Touch, but in 2021 we all know that **3D Touch is dead, as well as Touchbar**).

 ## It covers my clock!